-Category: (IFR / Prior Approval / Monitored IFR Surgery for Divarication of Approval) Local or National EBI Recti (Evidence Based Local Interventions) Policy:
+Surgery for Divarication of Recti Category: (IFR / Prior Approval / Monitored Approval) IFR Local or National EBI (Evidence Based Interventions) Policy: Local

 Divarication or diastasis of the rectus abdominus muscles (DRAM or DRA) is a condition where the abdominal muscles become separated in the midline of the abdomen (linea alba).
 This can cause the midline to "bulge" when intra-abdominal pressure is increased.